r/scala

 The community at a glance

 Roughly 2K members have joined in the past year.
 Popular discussion topics include Scala, Looking For, and Sbt.
-Common discussion themes are Advice Requests and Ideas.
+Common discussion themes are Advice Requests.
 Product recommendations often mention scala books, ide for scala, and scala 3 for scala.js.

 On Reddit